FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

    [flexure]
       spectrum = sky_kastb_600.fits

-The correlation thusly computed is used to shift the wavelength solution in pixel space to align with the night sky lines extracted from the 2D image via simple linear interpolation.
+The computed correlation is used to shift the wavelength solution in pixel space to align with the night sky lines extracted from the 2D image via simple linear interpolation.
 Examples of the quality assurance plots for this process are shown below.

 .. subfigure:: AB
     :layout-sm: A|B